tomjkidd/auth0-automation/README.md

 ids are typically used in other programs to connect to specific entities).

 * The `:search-key` key is a keyword that represents the edn based identifier used to detect existing entities.
-It is usedby the program to determine if an entity already exists.
+It is used by the program to determine if an entity already exists.

 * The `:payload` key is an edn data structure that will be transformed to a json payload to use as the body for either a POST/PUT to create/update an entity.